roelmoon/rm-github-start/README.md

-# rm-github-start
+# new title for this repo

-digital scholarship github workshop
+Digital scholarship course, fall 2024